-I lead or participate in several interdisciplinary projects with partners from different European countries (ongoing or completed): two European Projects (ECDC), three national Projects (Zoonoseplattform, BMBF), and three regional Projects (Bavarian Ministry of Environment, Bavarian Ministry of Health) have been funded and are partly still running.
-5 Master Thesis have been accomplished in this field under my supervision and 3 more are still running.
-Results of my research were published in 21 ISI-listed (566 citations, h index 13) and 10 non-ISI-listed scientific publications, and in 4 book chapters.
-Publications include journals such as Trends in Parasitology, Scientific Reports, Eurosurveillance, PLoS Neglected Tropical Diseases, Int.
+I lead or participate in several interdisciplinary projects with partners from different European countries (ongoing or completed): Three European Projects (BiodivERsA, ECDC), three national Projects (Zoonoseplattform, BMBF), and three regional Projects (Bavarian Ministry of Environment, Bavarian Ministry of Health) have been funded and are partly still running.
+11 Master Thesis have been accomplished in this field under my supervision and 3 more are still running.
+Results of my research were published in journals such as Trends in Parasitology, Scientific Reports, Eurosurveillance, PLoS Neglected Tropical Diseases, Epidemics, Int.
 J. Health Geographics, Int.
 J. Environmental Res.
 Public Health, Parasites & Vectors, Geospatial Health, Erdkunde, Global and Planetary Change.

 I studied Geo-ecology at the University of Bayreuth, Germany, focused on Biogeography.
 Her floristic diploma thesis addressed the influences of different management impacts at the border of the National Park Villaricca in South Chile.